Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Denver is 3-3 against the spread, and 3-3 overall, at home this year.

-- At home, the Broncos are unbeaten ATS (1-0) as 10-point favorites or greater.
+- The Broncos are unbeaten ATS (1-0) as 10-point favorites or greater at home.

-- This year, in six home games, Denver has gone over the total once.
+- In six road games this year, Detroit has gone over the total once.

-- The average point total in Broncos home games this season is 44.6 points, 2.6 more than this outing's over/under (42).

-- Detroit has gone over the total once in six road games this year.

-- The average point total in Lions away games this season is 45.6 points, 3.6 more than this contest's over/under (42).
+- The average point total in Lions away games this season is 45.6 points, 3.6 more than this outing's over/under (42).

 Powered by Data Skrive.